UCL/ECON-CLUSTER/README.md

 # 7. Applications

-I am not sure this is the most useful page in the world on Econ Wiki
+I am not sure this is the most useful page in the world on Econ Wiki - I would plan to exclude it?

 # 8. Policies and Best Practices